microsoft/azure-spring-boot/HowToContribute.md

 # How to Build and Contribute
-This instruction is guideline for building and code contribution.
+Below are guidelines for building and code contribution.

-## Prequisites
+## Prerequisites
 - JDK 1.8 and above
 - [Maven](http://maven.apache.org/) 3.0 and above